- Set up your HomeKit accessories in the Home app on your iOS device.

 - To change user permissions, create automations, or stream HomeKit-enabled cameras remotely,* you need an Apple TV 4K, Apple TV (4th generation), or iPad.
 If you add an Apple TV 4K or Apple TV (4th generation) to a home that has an Apple TV (3rd generation) set up, the Apple TV (3rd generation) will stop being used for HomeKit remote access.

-*Apple TV (3rd generation) doesn't support remote access to HomeKit-enabled cameras.
+*Apple TV (3rd generation) doesn’t support remote access for shared users or remote access to HomeKit enabled cameras.

 Set up your home hub